 Since this DIY backyard pond article is fairly long and detailed, we’ve included a table of contents.
-You can quickly click the table links below to jump to specific parts of the article that you’re interested in.
-Of course, we’ll try not to be upset with you if you’re not interested in the whole article!
+You can quickly click the table links below to jump to specific parts of the article you’re interested in.
+Or you can read the whole article to get the best possible understanding of how and why to build a backyard pond, whether or not you have backyard ducks like we do!

 Table of contents